solidi/learning-notes/hobbies/plastic-modeling.md

 Notes on the hobby and learnings.

+## Principles

+1. Buy two of the same kits.
+You are bound to lose pieces or make unrecoverable mistakes.
+1. Never touch the model with bare hands.
+Use gloves so oils do not get on model.
+1. Resist the temptation to touch the model unnecessarily.
+Excessive touching leads to breakage.

 ## Techniques

 1. Use a clip to hold the backing of the water slide decal when placing on the model.